-Within the curtilage of a Grade II* Listed Building, the proposal will provide three new family homes by converting a group of existing farm buildings; one of which is separately Grade II Listed.
+Due to complete in 2019, within the curtilage of a Grade II* Listed Building we have created three new family homes by converting a group of existing farm buildings; one of which is separately Grade II Listed.

 With each building being unique in terms of appearance and structural condition, each therefore has a unique design approach.